A general family of MSRD codes and PMDS codes with smaller field sizes from extended Moore matrices: Appendix: Tables with even field sizes for MSRD codes

 \section{Appendix: Tables with even field sizes for MSRD codes}

-It is usual in the PMDS literature to consider and compare the obtained field sizes asymptotically, where some parameters grow unbounded (mostly the code length $ n = g \nu $, i.e., the number of local sets $ g $ and/or the local-set size $ \nu $).
-There are not many constructions of MSRD codes so far, so no trend exists when comparing their parameters.
-However, in possible applications of MSRD and PMDS codes, it is reasonable to think that code parameters will rarely be large (even more so due to the required field sizes).
 In this appendix, we provide several tables of attainable field sizes $ q^m $, divisible by $ 2 $, among the linear MSRD codes obtained in this work.

 First, we give a summary in Table \ref{table fields MSRD q = general}, which is similar to Table \ref{table comparisons MSRD}, but where the field size $ q^m $ is not compared to $ g $, but written as a function of $ q $, $ r $ and $ h $, excluding $ g $.
 The reason behind this is that typically the maximum attainable value of $ g $ is quite large for most of these codes, and in most cases we would puncture them in order to have a much smaller number of matrix sets $ g $.
-The motivation behind this is given in Table \ref{table fields MSRD q = 2}.
-That table contains the case $ q = 2 $, where other parameters vary.
-Note that, in that case, linearized Reed-Solomon codes (Subsection \ref{subsec plugging a basis}) require $ g = 1 $, thus not being different than a Gabidulin code.

 In Tables \ref{table fields MSRD g >= 7}, \ref{table fields MSRD g >= 15} and \ref{table fields MSRD g >= 31}, we fix $ g $ and let other parameters vary.
 In contrast, in Tables \ref{table fields MSRD N >= 30} and \ref{table fields MSRD N >= 62}, we fix the code length $ N = gr $ and let other parameters vary.
 In these tables, bold numbers indicate field sizes that are the smallest among MSRD codes of the same parameters.
 As linearized Reed-Solomon codes have the same field sizes for all $ h $, a bold number in that row means that the field size is the smallest for the corresponding parameters for some $ h $.